 TEGs are exceptionally silent compared to most other power production solutions since there are no moving parts.
-As a result, the generator’s only source of noise is the fuel burner.
+As a result, the generator’s only noise source is the fuel burner.

 3. Can more power be obtained by adding more TEGs?

 Yes.
-To boost available power, just connect more TEGs in parallel to your location.
+Just connect more TEGs in parallel to your location to boost available power.

 4. Can I add a TEG to my current solar site?

-Yes, solar-only installations fail due to inclement weather, insufficient daily sunshine, or a failed battery backup.
+Solar-only installations fail due to inclement weather, insufficient daily sunshine, or a failed battery backup.
 However, TEGs are the ideal complement to solar (PV), resulting in today’s market’s most dependable off-grid power source.
 When sunlight is absent, the TEG automatically turns on, supplanting solar power output.
-The TEG charges the batteries, provides constant power and allows the solar to take over when conditions improve.
+The TEG charges the batteries, provides constant power, and allows the solar to take over when conditions improve.

 Solar power and any other component necessary to achieve optimal power production and fuel consumption can be added to the current TEG site.

-5. How can the TEG cope with extremely cold temperatures?
+5. How can the TEG cope with freezing temperatures?

-TEGs can be maintained, started, and operated successfully at high temperatures ranging from -40C to +55C due to its solid-state construction (no moving components).
+TEGs can be maintained, started, and operated successfully at temperatures ranging from -40C to +55C due to their solid-state construction (no moving components).